UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Decision
 ^^^^^^^^

-We will keep the string for the :code:`physicalLocation` instance with :code:`displayLabel="Collection"` and transcribe this to literal for `dbo:collection`.
+We will keep the string for the :code:`physicalLocation` instance with :code:`displayLabel="Collection"` and transcribe this to literal for :code:`dbo:collection`.

-Similar to when :code:`physicalLocation` has no :code:`displayLabel` attribute, :code:`physicalLocation` with an :code:`displayLabel` attribute value of "Repository" is retained as `relators:rps`.
+Similar to when :code:`physicalLocation` has no :code:`displayLabel` attribute, :code:`physicalLocation` with an :code:`displayLabel` attribute value of "Repository" is retained as :code:`relators:rps`.

 All other :code:`physicalLocation` ("Detailed Location", "City", "State") data is dropped.